gavincapriola/hangman/README.md

 # hangman
 Hangman is a paper and pencil guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters within a certain number of guesses.

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/gavincapriola/hangman/issues).

+## Show your support
+Give a ⭐️ if this project helped you!